 If you’re unsure, make an effort to contact the college/institute/school directly and try having a short interview with someone (preferably in person) before applying.

-The most time-consuming part of the job will be to create an initial digital marketing strategy to present to your clients.
+Instead, the most time-consuming part of the job will be to create an initial digital marketing strategy to present to your clients.
 This will be based on their social media engagement history and website traffic statistics.

 Of course, doing digital marketing part-time is also a great way to work towards eventually starting a business of your own.